Paryushana: Sermons

 During the first three days, sermons are based on the Paryushana Stahnika Vyakhyana, explaining the duties of Paryushana and annual duties.
 Explanations draw on stories of exemplary figures in Jain history.

 The five duties of Paryushana are not killing, affection for fellow Jains, statement of annulling faults in the past year, a three-day fast, and pilgrimage.

-Starting on the fourth day, Śvētāmbara Murtipujakas recite the Kalpa Sūtra, which includes a recitation of the section on the birth of Mahavira on the fifth day.
-Some Śvētāmbaras recite the Antagada Sutra, which details the life of 90 great men and women who attained moksha during the eras of the 22nd Tirthankar Neminatha and 24th Tirthankar Mahavira.
+Starting on the fourth day, ascetics of the Śvetāmbara Murtipujaka tradition recite the Kalpa Sūtra, which includes a recitation of the section on the birth of Mahavira on the fifth day.
+Some Śvetāmbaras recite the Antagada Sutra, which details the life of 90 great men and women who attained moksha during the eras of the 22nd Tirthankar Neminatha and 24th Tirthankar Mahavira.

 Fasting

-During Paryushana, Jains observe a fast.
+During Paryushana, Jains usually observe a fast.
 The span of the fast can last from a day to 30 days or more.
-In Śvētāmbara sect, śrāvakas (laypeople) fast by having only boiled water that may be consumed between sunrise and sunset.
+In Śvetāmbara tradition, śrāvakas (laypeople) fast by having only boiled water that may be consumed between sunrise and sunset only.

 Requesting forgiveness

 At the conclusion of the festival, śrāvakas request each other for forgiveness for all offenses committed during the last year.
-Forgiveness is asked by saying "Micchami Dukkadam" or "Uttam Kshama" to each other.
+Forgiveness is asked for by saying "Micchami Dukkadam" to each other.
 This translates to: "If I have caused you offence in any way, knowingly or unknowingly, in thought word or deed, then I seek your forgiveness".

 Date

 The date for Paryushana is Bhadra shukla panchami.
 For this duration, Paryushana must be initiated by panchami (the fifth day) of the shukla paksha phase of Bhadra.
 The last day is called Samvatsari, short for Samvatsari Pratikramana.
 Due to computational and other differences, there can be some minor differences among various sects.
 It comes at the time when the wandering monks take up temporary residence for the monsoon period or "cāturmāsa" ("four-month").
-Because at this time the monks have settled in the town for a longer duration, it is time for the householders to have an annual renewal of the faith by listening to the statement of the Dharma and through meditation and vratas (self-control). Śvētāmbara celebrate an eight-day festival that ends with Bhadrapada shukla chaturthi.
+Because at this time the monks have settled in the town for a longer duration, it is time for the householders to have an annual renewal of the faith by listening to the statement of the Dharma and through meditation and vratas (self-control). Śvetāmbaras celebrate an eight-day festival that ends with Bhadrapada shukla chaturthi.

-It is believed that the devas (heavenly beings) do an eight-part puja (worship) of the tirthankaras, which takes eight days. Śvētāmbara Jains celebrate this period as Paryushana.
+It is believed that the devas (heavenly beings) do an eight-part puja (worship) of the tirthankaras, which takes eight days. Śvetāmbara Jains celebrate this period as Paryushana.

-Closure
+Public and Legal Impact

 Slaughter houses are kept closed for one to eight days during the Paryushana festival in Indian states that have a large Jain population, including Rajasthan, Gujarat and Maharashtra.
 On 14 March 2008, the Supreme Court held that the ban on slaughterhouses in Ahmedabad during Paryushan festival was legal.
 The court noted: